kaifresh/ExperimentJS/README.md

 ExperimentJS.Trials.runNextTrial();
 ```

-In less than 20 lines of code, you have created an experiment like this
+In less than 20 lines of code, you have created an experiment like this:
 ![alt text](/examples/gifs/basic_example_1.gif "Video of basic example")